Why Fans Think Ariana Grande Sings on Mac Miller's Posthumous Album

-Ariana Grande Posts About Ex Mac Miller's Posthumous Album 'Circles' -- Does She Sing On It?
+Why Fans Think Ariana Grande Sings on Mac Miller's Posthumous Album 'Circles'

 Ariana Grande is showing support for her late ex-boyfriend, Mac Miller.

 On Friday, Miller's family released the rapper's posthumous album, Circles, through Warner Records, two years after his tragic death.
-Grande was one of the first to post about it via Instagram Stories, sharing a screenshot of the cover art.
+Grande was one of the first to post about it via Instagram Stories, sharing a screenshot of the cover art that was posted by Miller's mother, Karen Meyers.

 "I'm listening to mac's new album and low key I am pretty sure it’s Ariana's vocals on 'I can see'???" one user wrote, accompanying it with a Powerpuff Girls gif.
 "I'm crying."